 You might suspect that given a world where context is constantly shifting, your nerd can’t focus, and you’d be partially correct.
 All that multi-tasking isn’t efficient.
 Your nerd knows very little about a lot.
 For many topics, his knowledge is an inch deep and four miles wide.
 He’s comfortable with this fact because he knows that deep knowledge about any topic is a clever keystroke away.
 See…

 Your nerd has built an annoyingly efficient relevancy engine in his head.
 It’s the end of the day, and you and your nerd are hanging out on the couch.
 The TV is off.
 There isn’t a computer anywhere nearby, and you’re giving your nerd the daily debrief.
-“Spent an hour at the post office trying to ship that package to your mom, and then I went down to that bistro — you know — the one next the flower shop, and it’s closed.
+“Spent an hour at the post office trying to ship that package to your mom, and then I went down to that bistro — you know — the one next to the flower shop, and it’s closed.
 Can you believe that?”

 And your nerd says, “Cool.”

 Cool?
 What’s cool?
 The business closing?
 The package?
 How is any of it cool?
 None of it’s cool.
 All of it might be cool, but your nerd doesn’t believe any of what you’re saying is relevant.
 This is what he heard, “Spent an hour at the post office blah blah blah…”

 You can be rightfully pissed off by this behavior — it’s simply rude — but seriously, remember that I’m trying to help here.
 Your nerd’s insatiable quest for information and The High has tweaked her brain in an interesting way.
 For any given piece of incoming information, your nerd is making a lightning fast assessment: relevant or not relevant?
 Relevance means that the incoming information fits into the system of things your nerd currently cares about.
 Expect active involvement from your nerd when you trip the relevance flag.
 If you trip the irrelevance flag, look for verbal punctuation announcing his judgment of irrelevance.
 It’s the word your nerd says when she’s not listening, and it’s always the same.
 My word is “Cool,” and when you hear “Cool,” I’m not listening.